axeptio/sample-app-ios/README.md

 If you haven't already, add [Firebase Analytics](https://developers.google.com/tag-platform/security/guides/app-consent?hl=fr&consentmode=basic&platform=ios) to your iOS project.
 Register to Google Consent updates

+When user consent is collected through your CMP, the SDK will set the IABTCF_EnableAdvertiserConsentMode key in the Shared Preferences to true.

 Axeptio SDK provides a callback to listen to Google Consent updates.
 You'll have to map the consent types and status to the corresponding Firebase models.
 You can then update Firebase analytics consents by calling Firebase analytics' setConsent().